-To start the Auto Answer feature from your communications software, type: ATS0=n.
+To start the Auto Answer feature from your communications software, use the command: ATSO=n.
 This command tells the modem to answer a call after a certain number of rings.
 To set the number of rings, replace n with any number from 1 to 255.

 Turn AutoAnswer off when you are not using your modem.
 Otherwise, callers will be greeted with the modem tone.
-To turn Auto Answer off, you type: ATS0=0.
+To turn Auto Answer off, use the command: ATS0=0.

-If you are using AutoAnswer with a fax software application, setting a high number of rings will allow you to answer the telephone before the fax machine does.
+If you are using AutoAnswer with a fax software application, setting a high number of rings will allow you to answer the telephone before the fax software does.